We are a nonpartisan economics firm that specializes in Alaska’s economy.

 What We Do

 For starters, we provide impartial information about Alaska’s economy for use by the general public, business owners, and government officials.
-This is a free service provided pro bono as a service to Alaska.
+We commit 20% of our time to doing various analysis specific to Alaska.
+The is provided pro bono as a service to Alaska.

 We receive no funding for this service from any source.
 We are not beholden to any business, industry, association, or political party.